Of all the Anglo-Saxon

 in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Baynebradge has been spelled many different ways, including Bainbridge, Bainebridge, Banbridge, Bainbrigg, Baynbrigg and many more.

 Early Notables of the Baynebradge family (pre 1700)

-Distinguished members of the family include Christopher Bainbridge (1462-1514), Archbishop of York, who was made a Cardinal by Pope Julius II on 10 March, 1511; he was...
-Another 27 words (2 lines of text) are included under the topic Early Baynebradge Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include Christopher Bainbridge (1462-1514), Archbishop of York, who was made a Cardinal by Pope Julius II on 10 March, 1511; he was poisoned in 1514 by one of his...
+Another 33 words (2 lines of text) are included under the topic Early Baynebradge Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Baynebradge family to the New World and Oceana